Sitharajerry/Automatidata_NYC_TLC_Analysis_with_Python/README.md

 ##  Project Background

-This project was a key component of the **Google Advanced Data Analytics Certificate**, conducted in collaboration with [Company Name, if applicable, otherwise remove or specify "Automatidata Project Team"].
+This project was a key component of the **Google Advanced Data Analytics Certificate**.
 The primary objective was to leverage advanced analytics techniques to solve a real-world data problem.

 ---